OutSystems/docs-product/src/ref/apis/auto/platformruntime-api.final.md

+---
+summary: Allows manipulating runtime configurations for the environment.
+tags:
+---

 # PlatformRuntime API

-For Platform Version 10.0.0.0.
-Allows manipulating runtime configurations for the environment.
+The OutSystems PlatformRuntime API provides actions to:

+* switch the database connection in runtime
+* retrieve the GUID that uniquely identifies the current request

+To use this API, add a dependency to your application on the PlatformRuntime_API module.

 ## Summary